Qulacs-Osaka/scikit-qulacs/CONTRIBUTING-en.md

 ## CI
 Run CI at GitHub Actions.
 You cannot merge a branch unless CI passes.
-In CI, we run tests and check code format.
+In CI, we run tests and check code format and linter error.
 The purpose of CI is
 * Share our code works properly in the team.
 * Find error you cannot notice at your local machine.
-* Avoid unnecessary diff by forcing code format.
+* Avoid unnecessary diff by forcing code format and linter error.

 ## Installation
 You can install skqulacs to your python's site-packages by `setup-tools`.